wesnoth/wesnoth/.github/CONTRIBUTING.md

 ### Feature Requests

 We accept suggestions for campaign improvements, WML or Lua API changes, and other game enhancements here on GitHub.
-In general, we recommend that you attempt to implement your idea yourself and submit a pull request containing relevant information to your feature.
+We encourage you to attempt to implement your idea yourself and submit a pull request containing relevant information to your feature.

 ### Information to Include